Human-rights icon finally breaks her silence as violence sparks exodus

-Nobel Peace Prize winner Ang San Suu Kyi broke her silence Wednesday on a refugee crisis that has sent 146,000 Rohingya Muslims fleeing from Myanmar into neighboring Bangladesh in the past two weeks.
+Nobel Peace Prize winner Aung San Suu Kyi broke her silence Wednesday on a refugee crisis that has sent 146,000 Rohingya Muslims fleeing from Myanmar into neighboring Bangladesh in the past two weeks.

 In a statement issued by her office on Facebook on Wednesday, Myanmar’s de facto leader said her government had "already started defending all the people ... in the best way possible.”